This article was updated December 5, 2023.

 In the examples above, the CPM solution delivered highly valuable outcomes.
 Management teams clearly understood that coordinated efforts could preserve steady growth.
 Accuracy and credibility of information increased.
 Reporting was streamlined, and analysis was available immediately.

-Most importantly, by putting operational performance strategies and planning together, management teams gained new confidence that the decisions they made were the best for the business, helping them become more successful, agile, and growth-focused firms.
+Most importantly, by putting operational performance strategies and planning together, management teams gained new confidence that the decisions they made were the best for the business, helping them become more successful, agile, and growth-focused organizations.

 We’re Here to Help